panamaprophet/reggaemedia/README.md

   --permanent
 ```

-This command will confirm your account and you will be ready to coding.
+This command will confirm your account and you will be ready to code.